rory-opanai/incident-response-demo/README.md

 ## Demo flow (step-by-step)
 1) Reproduce the break: open http://localhost:3000, log in with the creds above → it fails (active config is broken).
 2) Ask Codex to pull latest errors from MCPs:
-   Prompt - "Pull the latest login errors from mock CloudWatch and summarize"
+   Prompt - "Pull the latest login errors from CloudWatch MCP and summarize"
-            - this will return logs which will contain request IDs and trace IDs (e.g req-777, trace-5602) Ask Codex to follow up and get the specifics using the request and trace IDs Prompt - "› Fetch the trace for trace-5602 and trace-4401 from mock Datadog"
+            - this will return logs which will contain request IDs and trace IDs (e.g req-777, trace-5602) Ask Codex to follow up and get the specifics using the request and trace IDs Prompt - "› Fetch the trace for trace-5602 and trace-4401 from Datadog MCP"

 3) Have Codex explain root cause
     Prompt - "summarise the issue you are seeing between Datadog and CloudWatch which is causing the user not to be able to